Mount Aso

-Mount Aso (阿蘇山, Aso-san) or Aso Volcano is the largest active volcano in Japan and among the largest in the world.
+Mount Aso (阿蘇山, Aso-san) or Aso Volcano is the second largest active volcano in Japan after Mount Fuji, and among the largest in the world.
 Common use relates often only to the somma volcano in the centre of Aso Caldera.
 It stands in Aso Kujū National Park in Kumamoto Prefecture, on the island of Kyushu.
 Its tallest peak, Takadake, is 1592 m above sea level.
 Mount Aso is in a fairly large caldera (25 kilometers (16 miles) north-south and 18 km (11 mi) east-west) with a circumference of around 120 km, although sources vary on the exact distance.
 It is one of the 100 Famous Japanese Mountains.